 A MOTIVATIONAL PSA

-I don’t usually crave leftovers.
+I don’t always crave leftovers.
 There are a handful of things that I love the next day: anything Indian, pizza, spaghetti and meatballs, and…does cake count?
 I’ll always eat cake.
 Other that I have to either force myself to eat it or reinvent the leftovers into something new.
 I prefer the latter.
 I do hate seeing my time and money going in the compost bin by being too picky or too lazy to eat my leftovers so I employ a few techniques to avoid it as much as possible.

 Before we talk tips, let me try to convince you it is worthwhile to invest in your leftovers with 3 main reasons: